Residents Plant Trees In Potholes To Protest Road Disrepair in Texas

 — Lindsey Mastis (@LindseyMastis) July 12, 2018

 Sadly, many towns and cities throughout the United States suffer from potholes with very little money to keep all the streets in good repair for the residents and businesses that use them each day.
-According to a recent Boston Globe report, the City of Lowell, Massachuttes asked its residents to vote in a strange contest from national pizza chain Dominoes called “Paving for Pizza.”
+According to a recent Boston Globe report, the city of Lowell, Massachusetts, asked its residents to vote in a strange contest from national pizza chain Domino’s called “Paving for Pizza.”

-Dominoes plans to award some cities money to help with the cost of repairing potholes in the city streets, which its workers use to deliver the hot, fresh pizza that city residents order in communities throughout the United States.
+Domino’s plans to award some cities money to help with the cost of repairing potholes in the city streets, which its workers use to deliver the hot, fresh pizza that city residents order in communities throughout the United States.
 However, at least some Lowell residents didn’t think that winning a contest to help fix roads provided a good long-term plan for maintaining the city’s infrastructure.

 Visit https://t.co/QU4JBWeqBK and input your Lowell zip code to help the City of Lowell get a $5,000 paving grant!
 Help us fill our potholes and make our roads the best they can be.
 Every vote counts!